autopi-io/documentation/docs/cloud/obd-ii/can_bus_configuration.md

 - CAN Interface/Channel
 - Header Length -->

-## Common causes of failures, and how to troubleshoot
+## Common Causes of Failures and How to Troubleshoot
 Under normal circumstances, the device will boot for the first time and will try to autodetect the protocol automatically, then send the results back to us, where we create a CAN Bus for your device, flagged as autodetected.